 Reporting requirement Relevant policies Initiatives/location of information Page Whistleblowing Ethical Code and Employment Standards Policy.
 Many of our internal policies also provide information in relation to the independent whistleblowing telephone hotline.
-Ethical Code and Employment facility, as well as the whistleblowing to hotline number are made visible at all available to all colleagues and third parallel hotline number is toll free and is available to all concerns are contained and externally monitored.
-All concerns and externally monitored.
-All concerns investigated by the appropriate team, Head of Risk Management providing in oversight and supervision on all invest reporting on whistleblowing activity to Committee and ensuring appropriate at taken where required.
-Further details are The Group ensures that details of the whistleblowing facility, as well as the whistleblowing telephone hotline number are made visible at all sites and available to all colleagues and third parties.
+The Group ensures that details of the whistleblowing facility, as well as the whistleblowing telephone hotline number are made visible at all sites and available to all colleagues and third parties.
 The hotline number is toll free and is available in multiple languages.
 All concerns are confidential and externally monitored.
 All concerns are fully investigated by the appropriate team, with the Head of Risk Management providing independent oversight and supervision on all investigations, reporting on whistleblowing activity to the Audit Committee and ensuring appropriate actions are taken where required.
 Further details are set out in page 95 of the Report of the Audit Committee. → 95 Prevention of modern slavery We publish an annual Slavery and Human Trafficking Transparency Statement on our website, in line with the UK Modern Slavery Act 2015.
 The Group has created a Group Ethics Committee whose role includes driving progress in combatting modern slavery.
 A comprehensive education programme has been implemented, which includes the development of procedures for managing incidents of modern slavery and training on how to spot the signs of slavery for key members of our human resources team and for our agency colleague providers.
 This initiative is supported by the UK's 'Gangmasters and Labour Abuse Authority'.
 Recently, an internal video in relation to modern slavery was released across the Group.
 Further details are set in the Sustainability Report and Corporate Governance report.
-The Group regularly reviews our eligibility to work systems and has implemented a number of new pre-employment checks. → 27 to 29, and 59 Business model - Business Model →6 and 7 Non-financial KPIs Key Performance Indicators → 24 and 25 Principal risks Risks and Risk Management Report →38 to 43
+The Group regularly reviews our eligibility to work systems and has implemented a number of new pre-employment checks. → 27 to 29, and 59 Business model - Business Model → 6 and 7 Non-financial KPIs - Key Performance Indicators → 24 and 25 Principal risks Risks and Risk Management Report → 38 to 43

-$^{\star}$ $\,\,$ Policies are all available on the Group website www.greencore.com
+^{} Policies are all available on the Group website www.greencore.com